-BANK'S ASSESSMENT OF REASONS FOR RUSH'S FAILURE
+F. RES'S ASSESSMENT OF THE REASONS FOR RUSH'S FAILURE

-79. I believe it is important in the context of the Petition for the winding up of Rush to outline to the Court what the Bank believes are the underlying causes of Rush's difficulties which ultimately led to the deterioration in its financial position.
-These difficulties were identified through supervisory/regulatory interactions, together with the number of reviews and inspections which have been set out in some detail in the Resolution Report (exhibited at Tab 3 of the Book) and summarised above.

-- 80. The inspections by RCU and independent third party reviews identified significant and pervasive weaknesses in the areas of governance, lending practices, credit control, internal control environment (including in the financial reporting and control area), asset valuation, capital and reserves and lending practices. - 81.
+- 106. We believe it is important to understand the underlying cause of Rush's difficulties which have ultimately led to the deterioration in its financial position.
+These difficulties were identified through supervisory/regulatory interactions, together with the number of reviews and inspections which were summarised in a previous section of this Report. - 107.
+The abovementioned RCU inspections and independent third party reviews identified significant and pervasive weaknesses in the areas of governance, lending practices, credit control, internal control environment (including in the financial reporting and control area), asset valuation, capital and reserves and lending practices. - 108.
 The common issues and concerns identified by RCU in the course of its inspections and by independent third parties are as follows: